Histopathological Grading based on Tumor Margin according to BI-RADS Mammography in Breast Cancer

 Introduction: Mammography is an X-ray technique used to take images of the breast.
 It is the primary diagnostic method for breast tumors.
 Breast imaging reporting and data system (BI-RADS) classification is needed to determine benign or malignant masses by accessing the mass's shape, margin, density, and other features.
 However, the tumor margin is the most helpful one.
 This study aimed to know the difference in the distribution of tumor margin types in each histopathological grading in breast cancer patients.

-Methods: This was an observational analytic study with a comparative approach using secondary data from medical records of patients with breast cancer at the radio diagnostic and anatomical pathology installation of Dr. Soetomo General Acadamic Hospital, Surabaya, from January 2017 to December 2021.
-All statistical data were performed using the International Business Machines Corporation (IBM) Statistical Package for Social Sciences (SPSS) version 27.
+Methods: This was an observational analytic study with a comparative approach using secondary data from medical records of patients with breast cancer at the radio diagnostic and anatomical pathology installation of Dr. Soetomo General Academic Hospital, Surabaya, from January 2017 to December 2021.
+All statistical data were performed using the International Business Machines Corporation (IBM) Statistical Package for Social Sciences (SPSS) version 27, with a p<0.05 considered statistically significant.

 Conclusion: There was no significant difference between tumor margin and age of breast cancer patients, and there was no significant difference between tumor margin and histopathological grading.